Japan

 Rental property in Japan

 If you own an apartment in Tokyo or a house in the Kanto countryside and rent it out, the rental income appears on Schedule E of your 1040, with Japanese income tax paid on the property available as a Foreign Tax Credit.
-Depreciation is computed in JPY and converted to USD at the yearly average exchange rate.
-Japanese property depreciation timelines (22 years for wooden residential) differ from US ones (27.5 years); the US rules apply for Schedule E purposes.
+Depreciation is calculated on the property's historical USD basis using the exchange rate on the date of purchase.
+Japanese property depreciation timelines (22 years for wooden residential) differ from US ones (30 years for foreign residential property under ADS); the US rules apply for Schedule E purposes.

 The Streamlined path for people behind on filings